 I Joined ITV in 2013 when it's core VOD service was the ITV Player.
 If was a failing service, with a declining viewership.
 I was given the responsibility of lead designer for the responsive web platform.
 After redesigning and rebuilding of the product, with the new identity of The ITV Hub, we saw massive growth in consumption and user registrations.
 The number of registered users nearly doubled during my time at ITV, hitting around 26 million registered and over a billion annual video requests.

 I have given an overview of the projects and features that I feel best demonstrate my successes at ITV.
-I have been fortunate in having the opportunity to design experiences for all of the ITV Hub products (CTV, Mobile & Browser).
-Recently, I was promoted to UX Architect which has allowed me to have more involvement in the strategic direction for the future of the products and to achieve a consistent experience across all of the platforms.
+I have been fortunate in having the opportunity to design experiences for all of the ITV Hub products (Smart TV, Mobile & Browser).
+I was promoted several times whilst at ITV, working my way up from UX Designer and finishing as the Head of UX Design.
+This gave me exposure to strategic direction, working on the future of the products and how best to achieve a consistent experience across all of the platforms.

 I worked closely with the front end development team to set out the rules for the responsive canvas which would ultimately feed into a "living style guide", that the entire site is powered by.

 You can visit the living style guide at - http://www.itv.com/hub/styleguide/index.html

 This become a powerful tool for both me as a designer and also the developers, allowing us to quickly iterate on page design and build.

 There was a long term ambition to package this up and role it out across all of the platforms and other internal ITV website.